mnastorg/MAMBA_PROJECT/README.md

 2. **geometry_utilities** contains functions to :
   * Make some treatments on geometries (**Geometry_Treatment.py**)
   * Perform aortic aneurysms wall parametrization (**Parametrization_Utilities**)
+  * Help building mapping from CFD solution to a cylinder (**Mapping_Utilities**)
   * Other functions which are not relevant for now.
-3. **model_reduction_utilities** contains functions to perform geometrical model reduction for a set of 3D aortic aneurysms parametrized geometries.
+3. **model_reduction_utilities** contains functions to :
+  * Perform geometrical model reduction for a set of 3D aortic aneurysms parametrized geometries (**Geometric_Model_Reduction**).
+  * Use Gaussian Mixture model to create a generative model (**Geo_Reduction_Gaussian_Mixture**).

 The __main__ files usually use several parameters.
 At the beginning of each function, there is a reserved space where you can change them.
 The most used functions usually contain comments to help the reader understand what the algorithm is doing.
-For any other questions...feel free to ask !
+For any other questions ... feel free to ask !

 ## Function main_pre_processing